nystudio107/vitejs-docker-dev/README.md

 To terminate the `vitejs-app-dev` Docker container, type Control-C in the terminal.

 ### `make app-pnpm <command>`

+Ensure that the development version of Vite is already running via `make vite-pnpm run dev` **before** using this command.

 The `make app-pnpm` runs a long-running `vitejs-vite-dev` Docker container based off of the `nystudio107/vitejs-dev` Docker image.